MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_queryauthenticatedchannel.md

-#### - pData [in, out]
+*pData* [in, out]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff543247">D3DDDIARG_QUERYAUTHENTICATEDCHANNEL</a> structure that describes authenticated-channel information to query.
 This structure contains an input buffer that describes the query and an output buffer to return the queried information.

 ## -returns